HomeDry Eye TreatmentIPL Treatment

 Who responds best — and who doesn't

-IPL works well for most people with meibomian gland dysfunction, but it isn't right for everyone.
+IPL works well for most people with meibomian gland dysfunction (MGD), but it isn't right for everyone.
 Being upfront about this is part of how we practise.

 We don't expect you to diagnose yourself.
 That's what the free suitability consultation is for — we'll assess your glands and give you an honest recommendation.